 And how about you?
 Craving for something sweet or sour?
 Your cravings may predict the gender of your child according to an old wives’ tale…

-Your linea nigra may appear this week, as seen on the picture to the left.
-Don't worry, it disappears after your baby is born.
+Your linea nigra (the brown pregnancy line on your belly) may appear this week.
+Don’t worry, it disappears after your baby is born.
 Learn more about your post-pregnancy body here.

-For some 19 weeks pregnant mothers this week will turn out to be the half-way mark of their pregnancy, although most women will carry their babies to term at 40 weeks or beyond!
+For some mothers, this week will turn out to be the half-way mark of their pregnancy, although most women will carry their babies to term at 40 weeks or beyond!

 An old wives’ tale is that the length of your pregnancy will correlate to that of your hubby’s mom’s pregnancy, while the length of your labor and childbirth will correlate with that of your own mom’s.
 So have a chat with these two women!

-19 weeks pregnant, your baby is now approximately 7.5 inches long.
-His or her baby's bones are beginning to harden and the muscles are becoming stronger.
+19 weeks pregnant, your baby is now approximately 6 inches (15 cm) long head to bottom – the legs ar so curled, that head to bottom is the most common way of measuring a fetus of this age.
+His or her baby’s bones are beginning to harden and the muscles are becoming stronger.
 All the better to kick and roll around inside with!
+His or her weight is around 8.5 ounces (240 grams).

-The nerves cells for each of the senses: hearing, smelling, tasting, seeing and touching are developing in their very own parts of the brain now, while other nerve cell production slows down as existing nerve cells grow larger and make more complex connections within the brain.
+The nerves cells for each of the senses: hearing, smelling, tasting, seeing and touching are developing in their very own parts of the brain now, while other types of nerve cell production slow down as existing nerve cells grow larger and make more complex connections within the brain.

 Your baby already has developed a sweet tooth!
-If sugar water is injected in the amniotic fluid, the baby drinks twice as much of the fluid as she usually does.
+If sugar water is injected into the amniotic fluid, the baby drinks twice as much of the fluid as she usually does.

 Your baby is starting to produce meconium, the first tar-like bowel movement after birth (and will continue for the first few days of life).